Port Klang Free Zone: Arrests

-As of July 2010 five people have been arrested and face criminal charges due to misconduct in administering and financing the PKFZ.
-Attorney-General Abdul Ghani Patail has stated that he expects that more people will face charges in this matter.
+In July 2010 five people were arrested and faced criminal charges due to misconduct in administering and financing the PKFZ.
+Attorney-General Abdul Gani Patail stated that he expected that more people will face charges in this matter.

-OC Phang, the former general manager of the Port Klang Authority, has been charged with criminal breach of trust related to RM254 million in expenses.
-Stephen Abok, the chief operating officer of PKFZ developer Kuala Dimensi, has been charged with criminal breach of trust.
-Bernard Tan, the architect who approved PKFZ construction, has been charged with criminal breach of trust related to RM122.3 million in expenses.
-Law Jenn Dong has been charged with 24 counts of cheating related to the development of the PKFZ.
+OC Phang, the former general manager of the Port Klang Authority, was charged with criminal breach of trust related to RM254 million in expenses.
+Stephen Abok, the chief operating officer of PKFZ developer Kuala Dimensi, was charged with criminal breach of trust.

+Bernard Tan, the architect who approved PKFZ construction, was charged with criminal breach of trust related to RM122.3 million in expenses.
+Law Jenn Dong was charged with 24 counts of cheating related to the development of the PKFZ.
 Law formerly worked as an engineer at the developer of the PKFZ.
-All four protest their innocence and their cases are moving to trial.
+All four protested their innocence and their cases are moving to trial.

 The Malaysian government has pledged to arrest and prosecute anyone guilty of wrongdoing in the PKFZ affair.
 Deputy Prime Minister Tan Sri Muhyiddin Yassin said, "We will not hesitate to act against anyone and we will not protect anyone."
-Social Care Foundation chairman Tan Sri Robert Phang says that the legal action taken demonstrates the government's will to root out corruption and improve transparency.
+Social Care Foundation chairman Tan Sri Robert Phang said that the legal action taken demonstrates the government's will to root out corruption and improve transparency.
 "In the end, it is about recovering as much taxpayers' money as possible and the successful prosecution of all who exploited the PKFZ project for monetary gains," Phang said.
-Phang, who is also a member Malaysian Anti-Corruption Agency advisory board, also expressed his confidence that the government would handle this matter fairly due to Prime Minister Najib's pledge that no one would receive special protection.
+Phang, who is also a member Malaysian Anti-Corruption Agency advisory board, also expressed his confidence that the government would handle this matter fairly due to Prime Minister Najib Abdul Razak’s pledge that no one would receive special protection.

 After a joint investigation by police and the Malaysian Anti-Corruption Commission, former transport minister Ling Liong Sik was charged with cheating in connection to irregularities in land valuations inside the PKFZ in late July 2010.
 Ling led the Malaysian Chinese Association (MCA), a member of the ruling coalition, Barisan Nasional, for 18 years and was given the title of "Tun", the highest title awarded by the federal government.
 He is the most senior official accused so far in the PKFZ affair.
 Ling pleaded "not guilty" immediately after being charged.
 Ling was released on RM1 million bail.
 If convicted he could be sentenced to up seven years in prison.